shomeier/NemakiWareWiki/How-to-run-applications.md

 ```

 ---
-* Note:Though the order of launching is free, it would be desirable to run the server firstly because the client tries to get CMIS change log from the server.
+* Note:Though the launching order is free, it would be desirable to run the server firstly because the client tries to get CMIS change log from the server.